The tempered disk and the tempered cohomology: The derived analytic spectrum of an ind-Banach ring

 \begin{exa} Let $A_K$ be an affinoid algebra over $K$.
 Every $K$-affinoid localization of $A_K$ is a homotopy epimorphism in $\dercat_{\infty}(\sf{Mod}_{A_K})$ by \cite[Theorem 5.16]{BenKre}.
 So it defines an open subset in $\goth{S}(A_K)$. \end{exa}

 The motivation for the construction of $\goth{S}(\cal{E})$ comes from homotopical algebraic geometry.
 In fact, homotopy epimorphisms correspond to formal Zariski open immersions in the sense of \cite[Definition 1.2.6.1 (3)]{Vez} in the homotopical geometry associated with $\cal{E}$.
-Moreover, the join of homotopical epimorphisms encodes the notion of Zariski cover of \cite[Definition 1.2.5.1]{Vez}.
+Moreover, joins of homotopy epimorphisms encode the notion of Zariski cover of \cite[Definition 1.2.5.1]{Vez}.
 This homotopical Zariski topology was also used in \cite{BenKre} and \cite{BamBen} to construct derived analytic spaces over $R$.